Vaccinations for senior citizens

 Pneumococci cause the premature death of many seniors

 Pneumococci cause pneumonia, sepsis, and meningitis in this age group.
-Vaccinations are particularly effective in preventing sepsis and meningitis in the elderly, with a 75% reduction in the incidence of the conjugate vaccine (13 different types of pneumocaccal bacteria).
-In the prevention of pneumonia, both the newer conjugate vaccine and the older polysaccharide vaccine (23 different bacteria) are clearly ineffective.
+Vaccinations are particularly effective in preventing sepsis and meningitis in the elderly, with a 75% reduction in the incidence (study made with the PCV13 vaccine).
+Conjugate vaccines (PCV) are effective also against pneumonia.

 Pneumococcal vaccines are intended for vaccination of different risk groups and all people over 50 years of age.
 It has been calculated in several Finnish municipalities that vaccinations for the elderly are profitable and in these municipalities the residents receive pneumococcal vaccinations free of charge.
-You only take on vaccination and the need for boostering is not well understood.
+The need for boosters is not well known.

 Influenza viruses and pneumococci together are a particularly effective killer.
-In influenza epidemics, many, even the majority of patients die from pneumococcal pneumonia.
+In influenza epidemics many die from pneumococcal pneumonia.
 The influenza virus, like many other viruses, impairs the immune system’s ability to fight pneumococci and these can more easily penetrate deeper into the lung tissues to cause destruction.
-The link between coronavirus and pneumococcus is not yet known, but many COVID patients develop bacterial pneumonia due to the disease, which must be treated with antibiotics.

 Shingles vaccine for people over 50 years of age

-Shingles appears as a banded blister-like skin change on the other side of the centerline of the body.
-The disease is not life-threatening, but long-lasting and, above all, it significantly impairs the quality of life due to its pain.
+Shingles appears as a banded blister-like skin change on the other side of the body.
+The disease is not life-threatening, but long-lasting and can cause severe pain.
 Pain affects sleep, mood, and general activity.
 The pains start with blisters but last up to months after the blister phase.
-Because the pain is nerve pain, it is poorly treated with conventional anti-inflammatory medication.
+The nerve pain is poorly treated with conventional anti-inflammatory medication.
 In the area of the face, the infection can spread to the eye and damage the structures of the eye and cause permanent problems.